11 min read

 Wondering why in the world you would need a BDR?
 Or maybe you're wondering how all this works with full-cycle sales?

-Well, don't worry!
-We've got the lowdown to help you get your head around it all!
+Well, don't worry, we've got the lowdown to help you get your head around it all!

 Let's dive in and take a closer look at each role.